cpjm/pands-project/README.md

 <p>
 I had no idea what this dataset was all about.
 Before diving in headfirst to do the analysis and programming, it was imperative that I got an understanding of what this data means - to garner a real-world understanding of why it exists and where it came from.
 <br />
  From Wikipedia (1.1) and some informative YouTube videos (e.g. Great Learning 1.2) I discovered the following facts.
-The data originates from 1936 and was created a botanist and statistician Ronald Fisher.
+The data originates from 1936 and was created by a botanist and statistician Ronald Fisher.
 <br />
 The data set is a collection of measurements of the sepal and petal of 3 varieties of the iris flower - Setosa, Virginica and Versicolor.
 The flowers were picked from the same field (in Quebec Canada) on the same day and by the same person using the same apparatus.
 </p>